Shivankitaryan/MyFirstSpringBootApp/README.md

 # My First Spring Boot App

 ## a Simple Spring boot app with GET, POST, DELETE API

+run the project in intelliJ IDEA and goto localhost

 http://localhost:8080/users [GET] - to show all users